apache/spark/docs/streaming-kinesis-integration.md

 - Checkpointing too frequently will cause excess load on the AWS checkpoint storage layer and may lead to AWS throttling.
 The provided example handles this throttling with a random-backoff-retry strategy.

-- If no Kinesis checkpoint info exists when the input DStream starts, it will start either from the oldest record available (InitialPositionInStream.TRIM_HORIZON) or from the latest tip (InitialPostitionInStream.LATEST).
+- If no Kinesis checkpoint info exists when the input DStream starts, it will start either from the oldest record available (InitialPositionInStream.TRIM_HORIZON) or from the latest tip (InitialPositionInStream.LATEST).
 This is configurable.
 - InitialPositionInStream.LATEST could lead to missed records if data is added to the stream while no input DStreams are running (and no checkpoint info is being stored).
 - InitialPositionInStream.TRIM_HORIZON may lead to duplicate processing of records where the impact is dependent on checkpoint frequency and processing idempotency.